kalyani-github123/Portfolio/README.md

-<b>Project Overview</b><br>
+<b>Project Overview</b><br><br>
 This project is a personal portfolio website built using HTML, CSS for responsiveness and JavaScript for foundational structure and interactivity.
-The website serves as a professional showcase of your work, skills, and background.<br><br>
+The website serves as a professional showcase of your work, skills, and background.<br>
 Home gives brief introduction and professional tagline.
 About shows background, skills and a summary of experience.
 Projects showcasing various projects with images, descriptions, and links to live demos or source code.
 Contact with social media links to reach out.
 Dark/Light Mode to switch between themes for better user experience.